-If you have a backup power for “just in case” the power goes out, then it’s simply good business to rent a generator when you take yours offline for servicing or repairs.
+If you have a backup generator for “just in case” the power goes out, then it’s simply good business to rent a generator when you take yours offline for servicing or repairs.

-Without a backup power source in place, you’re putting your faith in the local utilities while you take your generator offline for service.
-Obviously, this could be risky, or you wouldn’t have a backup in the first place.
+Without a backup generator in place, you’re putting your faith in the local utilities while you take your generator offline for service.
+Obviously, this could be risky, or you wouldn’t have a backup generator in the first place.
 Although it might seem like overkill to have a backup for your backup power supply, it actually makes sense.

 Learn From Hospitals And The Food Industry

-Some industries have a long tradition of renting backup generators to cover their back-up power when they need to take it offline for basic repairs.
+Some industries have a long tradition of renting backup generators to cover their back-up power when they need to take it offline for basic generator repair services.
 You can’t have hospitals shutting down after all, or refrigeration units for frozen foods cutting out.
 These companies have a legal and moral responsibility to ensure that they have a constant source of power.

 However, other businesses rely on back-up generators when the main grid goes down as well.
 These include banks, retail outlets, hotels, office blocks, and data-centers.
 They can all learn from the companies that must be prepared.